Inflectra/rapise-documentation/docs/RVL/Actions.md

     |      | Action | Global | DoLaunch | cmdLine   | string    |            |

-However the situation is differs if you hold the ++shift++ key while choosing an Action from the dropdown:
+However, the situation is different if you hold the ++shift++ key while choosing an action from the dropdown menu:

 === "Screenshot"
     ![DoLaunch parameters](./img/Actions_ActionParams_Optional.png)